gargkeshav2002/flipkart-offer-service/README.md

 ## 🧠 Assumptions Made

-- The Flipkart API response structure is not fixed, so we recursively scan for promotion messages and special widgets like EMI and Pay Later.
+- The Flipkart API response structure is not fixed, so, recursively scan for promotion messages and special widgets like EMI and Pay Later.
 - Offers are extracted from:
   - `promotionMessage` fields
   - `pricingData.noCostEmi`